Duet3D/wiki-content/User_manual/Machine_configuration/robot_types.md

 The setup can be made with A parameters, describing Denavit-Hartenberg (DH) parameters, or with B parameters.

 |--------|------|
-|M669 K13 A"4axisPalletized"|3 actuators
-|M669 K13 A"4axisPalletizedReverse"|3 actuators in reverse mode
+|M669 K13 A"RRRRp"|3 actuators
-|M669 K13 A"5axisPalletized"|4 actuators
+|M669 K13 A"RRRRpR"|4 actuators
-|M669 K13 A"5axisPalletizedReverse"|4 actuators in reverse mode
+|M669 K13 A"PRRRRp"|3 actuators version on linear rail

-Reverse mode means: the robots plate is used to place the object and the endpoint (hotend, drill) is installed above stationary.
+Reverse mode means: the robots plate is used to place the object and the endpoint (hotend, drill) is installed above stationary. tbd: how to configure => DH parameters

 Default is axis 1 being vertical, axes 2 to 4 (hidden 4) being horizontal and parallel, axis 5 vertical again.
 Positive angles are CCW from above for axes 1 and 5, 0 degrees being in the X direction.
 For axes 2 to 4, positive angles are CCW seen from front, 0 degrees being the horizontal position (this can all be overritten by DH parameters).